 B.Com (Hons) Selection Process

-B.Com (Hons) is a top-rated course among students so check out how the colleges/universities select the candidates:
+B.Com (Hons) is a demanding course among students so check out how the colleges/ universities select the candidates:

-- Admission to most of the colleges is made on the basis of merit i.e marks obtained in Class XII.
+- Admission to most of the colleges is made based on merit i.e. marks obtained in Class 12.

 - This B.Com (Hons) programme has a very high cut-off percentage such as 92% to 98% in colleges like Delhi University and other top colleges.

-- Some colleges conduct their own entrance examinations to offer admission to the B.Com (Hons) programme.
+- Some colleges conduct their entrance examinations to offer admission to the B.Com (Hons) course.

 Economics (Hons) Selection Process

-Students are offered admission to the Economics (Hons) course either through merit-based or entrance examinations.
+Students are offered admission to the Economics (Hons) course through merit-based or entrance exam-based.

 - The colleges that accept admission through merit-based completely depend on the student’s performance in their Class 12 board examination.